mvnye/F1-Qualifying-Analysis/ReadMe.md

 ## Data Structure
 - Raw data is stored in CSV files in the data directory
 - Processed data is saved as career_timeline.json in the data directory
-- FastF1 cache is stored in f1_cache directory

 For more information about project goals, background, and future work, see `WriteUp.pdf`